Office closed due to coronavirus

 If a child requires support from these services a request can be made by parents or professionals working with the family (such as health visitors, early years settings staff and community paediatricians).

 All requests are made using a Single Point of Request For Involvement form - SPORFI form (docx format, 589Kb) and should be completed by yourself or a professional in discussion with you.
-A SPORFI checklist (pdf format, 66KB) can help parents and professionals decide the best path to seek support for your child.
+A SPORFI Flowchart (and Guidance) (pdf format, 173Kb) can help parents and professionals decide the best path to seek support for your child.

 Parents will need to sign the form to consent to a request for involvement being made and confirm that they understand how their information will be shared and stored.
 Read more in the privacy notice (pdf format, 204kb).